Chair: Steve Read

 Our Stewardship Ministry seeks to foster a culture and discipline of year round Stewardship at St. Julian’s focusing on using all of God’s gifts for the furthering of God’s kingdom in gratitude for all of life’s blessings (time, talent and treasure).

-All who participate in the life of St. Julian's are invited and encouraged to find a ministry that suits your particular gifts and interests.
-For more information about each ministry, including joining a team, please contact the leader directly with the links provided.
-You are also welcome to reach out to either of our clergy if you would like help in discerning the a meaningful way to serve.
+All who participate in the life of St. Julian's are invited and encouraged to both make a regular financial commitment to support our annual operating budget (staff salaries, facilities and ministries) and find a specific ministry to serve in that suits your particular gifts and interests.
+For more information about our many ministries, including a link to contact each leader directly, click here.
+You are also welcome to reach out to either of our clergy if you would like help in discerning a meaningful way to serve God in and through St. Julian's.

 “All things come from you, O Lord: A Life of Gratitude and Giving”